MarekWadinger/SIPPY/README.md

 SIPPY is a library for linear model identification of dynamic systems.
 It aims to be the most user-friendly and comprehensive library for system identification in Python.

-Originally developed by Giuseppe Armenise at the Department of Civil and Industrial Engineering of University of Pisa under supervision of [Prof. Gabriele Pannocchia](https://people.unipi.it/gabriele_pannocchia/).
+Originally developed by Giuseppe Armenise under supervision of [Prof. Gabriele Pannocchia](https://people.unipi.it/gabriele_pannocchia/).

 ## ⚡️ Quickstart